John Atkinson & Family

 The police told him that he had made his home on a 'white block' and could not move into it, and he was persuaded to join the military.
 Upon learning about the Hansberry v.
 Lee court case, Atkinson filed suit against the city.
 The lawsuit was settled out of court when Mayor William B. Hartsfield told him that the racial system in Atlanta would be abolished if he dropped his claim.

 Atkinson created the George Washington Carver State Park in Georgia in 1950.
 After military service, Atkinson became the first black Park Superintendent in Georgia.
-He remained in this position until 1958, bringing Ray Charles, Little Richard, and others to visit and perform.
-Also, Ebenezer Baptist Church held many weekend outings at the park.
+He remained in this position until 1958, during which time he brought Ray Charles, Little Richard, and others to visit and perform.
+Additionally, Ebenezer Baptist Church frequently held weekend outings at the park.

 John Atkinson, Park Superintendent and World War II veteran, died on June 08, 1972.